TIBTHINK/minecraft-server/README.md

   -r, --ram INTEGER    Set how much allocated ram to the server -p, --port INTEGER   Set what port you want the server to run on -s, --service TEXT   Sets the service name(Optional) -P, --pluginpack     Generates a script of essential spigot
                        plugins(Optional)
-  -d, --debug          Allows to run a debug on any machine with defult vaules --help               Show this message and exit.
+  -y, --yes            Says yes to autostarting the server --help               Show this message and exit.
 ```